Katerina828/TableGAN-MCA/README.md

 The basic implementation is shown in notebook TableGAN-MCA.ipynb.

+### Generative Models and Data infomation

 Tabular Datasets: Adult

-We support the follwoing net:
+We attack the follwoing genrative models:
 -   'WGAN with gradient penalty',
 -   'WGAN with weight decay
 -   'Differentially private WGAN with weight decay'